3 types of Mountain Bike Rider

 Geezers

 Geezers ride for the fun of it and like to be ‘good enough’ to enjoy a ride.
-A geezer’s bike is always serviceable but it’s not always clean, they like to splash out on some bling occassionally but look for value for money.
+A geezer’s bike is always serviceable but it’s not always clean, they like to splash out on some bling occasionally but look for value for money.

 A geezer is the sort of rider who can get up, over or down most things on their bike without too much worry and makes sure he’s fit enough to be able to do that.
 Banter is important to the geezer, who believes MTB riding and a pub lunch doesn’t have to be mutually exclusive.

-A geezer is a rider who can be relied upon to be pretty self sufficient, who has enough spares to fix the obvious things and has enough snacks bars and water for impomptu stops.
+A geezer is a rider who can be relied upon to be pretty self sufficient, who has enough spares to fix the obvious things and has enough snacks bars and water for impromptu stops.

 Wheezers